BNRG/FrostBite3Editor/README.md

 >Twitter & Reddit: @CaptainSpleXx

->How to custom configs: http://i.imgur.com/QmeCBIu.jpg
+>How to custom configs: http://i.imgur.com/QmeCBIu.jpg (Take a look into Game.cfg file!)